Charlotte Truck Accident Attorney

 Our Experienced Team of Truck Accident Lawyers

 The best way to protect your rights after an accident with a tractor-trailer truck is to get help from an experienced truck accident attorney.
-At Auger & Auger, our Charlotte truck accident attorneys have been helping injured victims and family members since 1990.
+At Auger & Auger Accident and Injury Lawyers, our Charlotte truck accident attorneys have been helping injured victims and family members since 1990.
 Our attorneys are here and ready to help you pursue a truck accident claim and recover your damages for medical costs, lost wages, and pain and suffering.

 Partner Herb Auger is the lead truck accident attorney at Auger & Auger.
 He has successfully handled personal injury claims against large trucking companies and their insurance carriers and is well versed in the Federal Motor Carrier Safety Administration regulations, which may affect your claim.
 “If you or a loved one was injured due to a truck driver’s negligence, filing a claim with the truck’s insurance company can be difficult.
 Many of these trucks are self-insured or insured out of state.
 Locating adequate insurance coverage can be difficult.
 Sometimes just figuring out whose insurance company to contact – the driver’s, the trucking company’s, etc.- can be difficult.
 In addition, the commercial insurance companies or large self-insured haulers employ teams of investigators to cover their tracks.
 They will do everything they can to deny or delay the compensation you are entitled to.
 Do not hesitate to call my office for a free consultation”, said Attorney Herb Auger.